LimsPaces/LimsPaces/README.md

 ### Bio:

-Joy Opeyemi is a passionate software engineer with expertise in Fullstack development and a strong affinity for Python.
+Joy Opeyemi is a passionate software engineer specializing in Fullstack development with expertise in Python.

 ### Streetcred: